 Zoom’s little H1 audio recorder was a bargain way to record good quality stereo sound for filmmaking.
 I’ve just received its replacement, the H1n.
 I’ll be writing a full review soon (now online here) but first impressions are that it’s a really solid upgrade.
 Major features are a physical dial to adjust the record level, … Read more

-Panasonic’s new GH5s is an update to their flagship GH5, specifically aimed at professional video shooters.
+Panasonic’s GH5s is an update to the GH5, specifically aimed at professional video shooters.
 It adds more video options to the GH5’s already impressive specs, with improved low light performance.
 It’s probably the best mirrorless camera you can buy for filmmaking, unless you need to shoot in extreme low light.
-Panasonic have designed the GH5s … Read more
+Panasonic have designed the GH5s around a … Read more

 I’m a fan of the Osmo Mobile smartphone stabiliser, but it’s a lot more expensive than competitors like the Zhiyun Smooth-Q. DJI have now announced a much more affordable, lighter new version.
 The Osmo Mobile 2 will retail at $129 (UK pricing not yet announced) and has some major improvements over the original model: it … Read more